» Skip to content

 The Scottish Government and Disclosure Scotland will continue to adminster the PVG membership scheme and they have produced online training materials and resources to provide guidance on the PVG scheme.
 For more information visit Disclosure Scotland.

-Voluntary Action Shetland (VAS) can process PVG checks for a fee and can also provide information about PVG Scheme and who may require a PVG Check.
-VAS is contactable on 01595 74 3900.
+Volunteer Scotland process PVG checks for free and can also provide information about PVG Scheme and who may require a PVG Check for Voluntary Groups.

 If your club is a member of a National Governing Body, PVG Applications can be processed through them.